 - Add your meat.
-If there’s not quite enough liquid to cover, add a solution of 1 cup of water and 1 tablespoon of salt until the meat is completely submerged.
-Cover the container and refrigerate.
+If there’s not quite enough liquid to cover, add a solution of 1 cup of water and 1 tablespoon of kosher salt (or 3/4 tablespoon of fine table salt) until the meat is completely submerged.

 To infuse your meat with extra flavor, throw some extra spices and aromatics into your brine that will complement the finished dish.
 Making our Pork Stir-fry with Asparagus and Sugar Snap Peas?
 Try adding a few slivers of ginger into the brine.
 For roasted chickens, add lemon rind and a few sprigs of rosemary or thyme.
 Some folks also like adding sugar (about 2 tablespoons per quart) into the brine to lightly sweeten the meat.